xykong36/Private-Pilot-Notes/practice-questions.md

 * What is one procedure to aid in cooling an engine that is overheating? **Enrichen the fuel mixture**
 * What is the purpose of the runway/runway hold position sign? **Denotes intersecting runways**
 * Deviation in a magnetic compass is caused by the **magnetic fields within the aircraft distorting the lines of magnetic force.**
+* When an aircraft is flying at a high AOA, the downward moving blade of the propeller has a higher resultant velocity, creating more lift than the upward moving blade causing:   left

+### Mock Test 2

+* In the Northern Hemisphere, if an aircraft is accelerated or decelerated, the magnetic compass will normally indicate
+* When flying in the airspace underlying Class B airspace, the maximum speed authorized is  **200knots**
+* A disconnected ground wire from a magneto to the ignition switch:
+* For aviation purposes, ceiling is defined as the height above the Earth's surface of the
+* You want your wind ground track and ____________to be the same.  **Course.**
+* Parasite drag increases when airspeed is: **Increased.**
+* You have completed your BasicMed requirements and plan on flying your friends to a football game.
+What is the maximum amount of passengers you can bring along?  **5.**
+* All operations within Class C airspace must be in **an aircraft equipped with a 4096-code transponder with Mode C encoding capability, and ADS-B Out.**
+* For aviation purposes, ceiling is defined as the height above the Earth's surface of the **lowest broken or overcast layer or vertical visibility into an obscuration.**
+* When converting from true course to magnetic heading, a pilot should **add westerly variation and subtract left wind correction angle.**
+* Under what condition may an aircraft operate from a satellite airport within Class C airspace? **The pilot must contact ATC as soon as practicable after takeoff.**
+* Which aircraft has the right-of-way over the other aircraft listed? **Aircraft towing other aircraft.**
+* If recency of experience requirements for night flight are not met and official sunset is 1830, the latest time passengers may be carried is **1929.**